cnc45333/cs1302-ce27-1/README.md

    $ git config --global user.email
    ```

-1. For this checkpoint, pleas be ready to show the public key that you generated on Nike both on
+1. For this checkpoint, please be ready to show the public key that you generated on Nike both on
    Nike and on your GitHub account.

    * To see the copy of your public key on Nike: